Fatal Instinct: Reception

-The film received generally negative reviews from critics; it maintains an 18% approval rating based on 22 reviews on Rotten Tomatoes, with an average rating of 4.2/10.
+On Rotten Tomatoes it has an approval rating of 17% based on 23 reviews, with an average rating of 4.3/10.
+On Metacritic it has a score of 33% based on reviews from 24 critics, indicating "generally unfavorable" reviews.

 In his review for the Chicago Sun-Times, Roger Ebert rated it one and a half stars out of four and stated "It's a strange thing about the parody genre: Some of these movies work ... and some don't.
 And you can't say why, except that sometimes you laugh, and sometimes you don't, and the reasons for that are not arguable."
 Janet Maslin of The New York Times felt the film's gags "vary much too wildly in terms of timing and wit.
 All that hold this comedy together are a playful outlook and a conviction that detective stories are intrinsically funny, especially if the detective is as much of a blockhead as Ned Ravine.
 As played by Armand Assante, Ned is a bit too convincingly dense, but he does make a useful fall guy."

 The film opened on 1,886 screens in the United States and Canada on October 29, 1993 and grossed $3,502,569 in its opening weekend, placing sixth at the box office.
 It went on to gross $7.8 million in the United States and Canada.

 Home media

-This movie was released in the spring of 1994 on VHS and it is available on DVD and Blu-ray, but only for North America and Europe.
+The film was first released in March 1994 on VHS and it is available on DVD and Blu-ray, in North America and Europe.